mikhailshepelev/JavaRushTasks/README.md

 Finalize and Garbage Collector
 0612 - Casting of primitive types
 Tasks about statics
-0621 - Family ties of cats (about objects within objects)
+0621 - Family relations of cats (about objects within another objects)

 ### 7 Level
 Arrays and ArrayLists
-0724 - Family ties, objects within objects
+0724 - Family relations, objects within another objects

 ### 8 Level
 Tasks about sets and maps, a difference between LinkedList and ArrayList
 0822 - Usage of built-in Collections class
-0823 - An algorithm that capitalizes the first letters of words in a string
+0823 - An algorithm that capitalizes a first letters of words in a string
-0824 - Family ties (objects withib objects + ArrayList)
+0824 - Family relations (objects within another objects + ArrayList usage)
-0826 - Sorting and reversing the order of numbers in an array via Collections
+0826 - Sorting and reversing an order of numbers in an array via Collections
-0809 and 0810 - calculating the time difference
+0809 and 0810 - Calculating a time difference
 0816 - Date parsing and removal from the map by date
-0827 - Counting the number of days since the beginning of the year (even / odd) from the parameter - string
+0827 - Counting a number of days since the beginning of the year (even / odd) from a parameter - string
 0830 - Arrays.sort and compareTo
 0818 - Iterator implementation